Your guide to quality online stuff. Since 1995.

 Oct 2001

 After receiving his graduate training in clinical psychology from Nova Southeastern University in 1995, Dr. Grohol co-founded and oversaw Mental Health Net, which was one of the largest mental health portals at the time.
-While there, he published the first online self-help book, Psychological Self-Help (authored by the late psychologist Clay Tucker-Ladd, Ph.D.).
+While there, he published the first online self-help book, Psychological Self-Help (authored by the late psychologist Clay Tucker-Ladd, Ph.D.) and developed the quizzes and the safety framework for interactive, automated online assessments for mental disorders.

 During his career, Dr. Grohol designed and successfully implemented the mental health centers for drkoop.com (headed by the former Surgeon General of the United States, C. Everett Koop, M.D.) and Steve Case’s Revolution Health in 2005.
-He helped bring one of the first and largest online therapy (e-therapy) clinics to popularity in 2000 and led the firm to its successful sale in 2006.
+He managed the operations and development of secure records management and billing systems for the first large, commercial online psychotherapy service, eventually negotiating the successful acquisition of the company in 2006.

-He is an award-winning web designer, as well as an information architect and one-time open-source developer, having written and released a blogging platform in 1999 (OpenJournal).
+He is a recognized authority on human-computer interaction and digital risk, an award-winning web designer, an information architect, and a past open-source developer, having written and released a blogging platform in 1999 (OpenJournal).
 Working in their marketing department, he was Segway’s web designer and manager for four years in the early 2000s.

-Self-Help That WorksAlthough he still does web development work, Dr. Grohol is focused on his role as a mental health and human behavior/technology expert and writer.
+Self-Help That WorksAlthough he still does web development work, Dr. Grohol is focused on his role as a mental health and human behavior/technology expert and senior technology executive.
+He helps companies understand how to make emerging technologies — like AI — safe and effective for their audience and customers.
 He is the co-author of Self-Help That Works (Oxford University Press, 2013), the author of The Insider’s Guide to Mental Health Resources Online (Guilford, 1996-2003), and is a published researcher.

 He is a co-founder and was the first treasurer of the Society for Participatory Medicine, and leads the non-profit he founded, Help & Heal Mental Health Fund.
 He is also a board member of the non-profit International Foundation for Research and Education on Depression.